FrancescElies/windows-for-linux-and-macos-devs/README.md

 Below a non exhaustive list of things you can do with it:

-- Generate process dumps when a process has a hung or crashes, see [procdump](https://learn.microsoft.com/en-us/sysinternals/downloads/procdump), it works on [linux](https://github.com/Sysinternals/ProcDump-for-Linux) too
+- Need to generate process dumps when a process has a hung or crashes?
+Use [procdump](https://learn.microsoft.com/en-us/sysinternals/downloads/procdump), it works on [linux](https://github.com/Sysinternals/ProcDump-for-Linux) too
 - See what files are open by which processes?
-See [handle](https://learn.microsoft.com/en-us/sysinternals/downloads/handle)
+Use [handle](https://learn.microsoft.com/en-us/sysinternals/downloads/handle)
 - Programs configured to startup automatically?
-See [autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns)
+Use [autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns)
 - Having to do a technical presentations or demo?
 [zoomit](https://learn.microsoft.com/en-us/sysinternals/downloads/zoomit)